raster/mfo-static-website/_exhibits/2021-gflug-display.md

 ---
+# note: title, decription, image are used for SEO

 title: "GFLUG Display"
 slug: gflug-display
 permalink: /exhibits/gflug-display/
 exhibit-id: 21-54
 description: "We will be displaying various MOCs created by our members related to the LEGO hobby & fan community."
 description-long: "Members will be bringing various types of MOCs from the LEGO community.
 These include trains, mosaics, GBC, sculptures, and robots. "
+image: /assets/images/exhibit-images/21-54-exhibit-gflug-display-20171022-163612-large.jpg
 image-primary:
   small: /assets/images/exhibit-images/21-54-exhibit-gflug-display-20171022-163612-small.jpg
   medium: /assets/images/exhibit-images/21-54-exhibit-gflug-display-20171022-163612-medium.jpg